bl4de/dictionaries/README.md

 ### Dictionaries

-This repository contains custom made dictionaries used to directories/files enumeration when attacking web applications.
+This repository contains custom made dictionariy used to directories/files enumeration when attacking web applications.